ESMValGroup/ESMValTool/.github/pull_request_template.md

 ***

-To help with the number pull requests:
+To help with the number of pull requests:

 -  🙏 We kindly ask you to [review](https://docs.esmvaltool.org/en/latest/community/review.html#review-of-pull-requests) two other [open pull requests](https://github.com/ESMValGroup/ESMValTool/pulls) in this repository